 Join our fantastic community of fundraisers all over Queensland, taking part in a variety of events and challenges raising vital funds to create a better future for people living with epilepsy.

-Make up your own challenge
+Create your own challenge

 Challenge yourself to get active for epilepsy, the ideas are endless!
 Have you ever wanted to cycle from Brisbane to the Cape, walk from Toowoomba to Dalby, soar to dizzying heights with indoor sky-diving, swim laps the distance of the English Channel, or simply push yourself to squat, burpee, lunge, or jazzercize for a whole month?
 Raising funds and awareness for epilepsy is a great reason to do it.